graph-part/graph-part/README.md

 graphpart needle --fasta-file netgpi_dataset.fasta --threshold 0.3 --out-file graphpart_assignments.csv --labels-name label --test-ratio 0.1 --val-ratio 0.05 --threads 12
 ```
 ### Python API
-A tutorial notebook showcasing how to use Graph-Part from within Python is included at [tutorial.ipynb](tutorial.ipynb).
+A tutorial notebook showcasing how to use GraphPart from within Python is included at [tutorial.ipynb](tutorial.ipynb).
 The tutorial also covers partitioning of small molecule data.

 ## Input format
-Graph-Part works on FASTA files with a custom header format, e.g.
+GraphPart works on FASTA files with a custom header format, e.g.
 ```
 >P42098|label=CLASSA|priority=0
 MAPSWRFFVCFLLWGGTELCSPQPVWQDEGQRLRPSKPPTVMVECQEAQLVVIVSKDLFGTGKLIRPADL
 >P0CL66|label=CLASSB|priority=1
 MKKYLLGIGLILALIACKQNVSSLDEKNSVSVDLPGEMKVLVSKEKNKDGKYDLIATVDKLELKGTSDKN
 ```
 Alternatively , ":" and "&nbsp;-&nbsp;" (note there are spaces on either side of the `-`) can be used as separators instead of "|".
 It should be taken care that the sequence identifiers themselves contain no separator symbols.
 The keywords `label` and `priority` can be customized by specifying the `--labels-name` and `--priority-name` arguments.
-Both elements of the header are optional, Graph-Part can also just partition based on sequences alone, without any class balancing.
+Both elements of the header are optional, GraphPart can also just partition based on sequences alone, without any class balancing.
 You can find a script to convert `.csv` datasets into the custom `.fasta` format at [csv_to_fasta.py](csv_to_fasta.py)

 ## Output format

-Graph-Part produces a `.csv` file that contains the cluster assignment for each sequence.
+GraphPart produces a `.csv` file that contains the cluster assignment for each sequence.
 Column `cluster` contains the partition number.
 Removed sequences are not contained in the output file.
 ```
 AC,priority,label-val,between_connectivity,cluster
 P42098,False,0,0,0.0